GABA: Beyond the nervous system

 Besides the nervous system, GABA is also produced at relatively high levels in the insulin-producing beta cells (β-cells) of the pancreas.
 The β-cells secrete GABA along with insulin and the GABA binds to GABA receptors on the neighboring islet alpha cells (α-cells) and inhibits them from secreting glucagon (which would counteract insulin's effects).

 GABA can promote the replication and survival of β-cells and also promote the conversion of α-cells to β-cells, which may lead to new treatments for diabetes.

 Alongside GABAergic mechanisms, GABA has also been detected in other peripheral tissues including intestines, stomach, fallopian tubes, uterus, ovaries, testicles, kidneys, urinary bladder, the lungs and liver, albeit at much lower levels than in neurons or β-cells.

 Experiments on mice have shown that hypothyroidism induced by fluoride poisoning can be halted by administering GABA.
 The test also found that the thyroid recovered naturally without further assistance after the fluoride had been expelled by the GABA.

 Immune cells express receptors for GABA and administration of GABA can suppress inflammatory immune responses and promote "regulatory" immune responses, such that GABA administration has been shown to inhibit autoimmune diseases in several animal models.

 In 2018, GABA was shown to regulate secretion of a greater number of cytokines.
 In plasma of T1D patients, levels of 26 cytokines are increased and of those, 16 are inhibited by GABA in the cell assays.

 In 2007, an excitatory GABAergic system was described in the airway epithelium.
 The system is activated by exposure to allergens and may participate in the mechanisms of asthma.
 GABAergic systems have also been found in the testis and in the eye lens.

+Other actions

+In addition to its GABA receptor agonism, GABA has been found to act as a histone deacetylase (HDAC) inhibitor, similarly to structurally related compounds like butyrate (butyric acid), β-hydroxybutyrate (BHB), and valproic acid (valproate).
+However, another group of researchers found that GABA did not detectably inhibit HDACs.